polterguy/polterguy.github.io/tutorials/database-crud-operations/index.md

 validators.mandatory:x:@.arguments/*/actor_id
 ```

-It basically just ensures that our Hyperlambda file throws an exception,
+It basically ensures that our Hyperlambda file throws an exception,
 unless an **[actor_id]** argument is supplied.
 Without this line of
 code, we could in theory have some malicious client invoking our
 endpoints, and for instance updating or deleting _every single item_